sgoel09/MeetPlan/README.md

    * Be able to sign up for an account
 * List of meetings
    * View meetings that user is part of
-   * Accept meetup that user is invited to attend
+   * Accept meeting that user is invited to attend
    * View meetings that have finished
-   * Create a new meetup
+   * Create a new meeting
-* Meetup details
+* Meeting details
-   * Invite other memebers to the meetup
+   * Invite other memebers to the meeting
-   * Pick a time for the meetup
+   * Pick a time for the meeting
 * Browse places
     * Browse and select an activity from different categories - restaurants, parks, events, and movies
    * Include a pinch gesture for exploring places on a map